ParrotSec/documentation/docs/getting-started/how-to-boot.md

 Parrot OS offers the ability to install the OS while in a live environment, use all the tools and even create a persistent live environment.

 To create a live boot device please read this [page](create-boot-device.md).
-To learn how to boot from the live media read this [page](how-to-boot.md) instead.

 ---

 ## Default username and password
-In Parrot OS live environment the default username is "user" and the default password is "toor".
+In Parrot OS live environment the default username is "user" and the default password is "live". (if live does not work, try toor)